BSC N400 Accounting,

 BA L936 Global Studies with Business Management (Including Year Abroad),

-MMANNN35 Marketing and Management,
+MMANNN35 Marketing Management,

-MMANNN36 Marketing and Management (Including Placement Year),
+MMANNN36 Marketing Management (Including Placement Year),

-MMANNN37 Marketing and Management (Including Year Abroad),
+MMANNN37 Marketing Management (Including Year Abroad),

 BA L215 Politics with Business,